Daniel-KM/Noid4Php/readme.md

 Installation
 ------------

-This tool requires the php extension "dba", that is installed by default with Php, and the BerkeleyDB library, that is installed by default too on standard web servers and any Linux distribution (package libdb5.3 on Debian), because it is used in many basic tools.
+Since version 1.2.0, the tool is a library managed by composer, so just install it via `composer require daniel-km/noid4php` and add `require_once "vendor/autoload.php` to your project.

-Simply include the file "lib/Noid.php" in your project and the class "Noid" will be available.
+Else, simply include the file "lib/Noid.php" in your project and the class "Noid" will be available.
 The command line tool is available via "noid.php" or the symbolic link "noid", but is not required.

+Since version 1.2.0, the data can be stored in a selected base:

+- **Berkeley database**, that is the native base of this tool.
+It requires the php extension "dba", that is installed by default with Php, and the BerkeleyDB library, that is installed by default too on standard web servers and any Linux distribution (package libdb5.3 on Debian), because it is used in many basic tools.
+- **mysql/mariadb**, that requires the php extension "mysql" or "mysqli".
+- **sqlite**, that requires the php extension "sqlite3", that stores the data in a single file.
+- **xml**, that requires the php extension "xml", that is a readable file.

+The config can be set when instantiating a class or passing it via the option -f of noid with the path to the config file (default is config/settings.php).

 ### Perl and php